Best time to visit Lyon? A Local’s Guide

 Winter in Lyon is slower.
 December is the exception.
 The Fête des Lumières brings a lot of people, but the atmosphere is worth seeing at least once.
 After that, the city settles down.
 January and February feel quiet.
 Prices drop.
 Streets empty out.

 I like winter because you notice small things.
 A warm café.
 A quiet square.
 A simple meal that feels comforting.
 It is not the warmest season, but it works well if you prefer calm trips and lower costs.
 The only thing, is that it can be too cold to properly enjoy certain outdoor activities and parks.
+So it’s a great time to visit the Opéra de Lyon, especially if you enjoy architecture or performances.

 Spring: April to June